NBC Radio Network: Development of FM and television

 NBC and RCA were one of the key forces in the development of television in the 1930s and 1940s, dating back to New York City experimental station W2XBS in 1928.
 Before the American entry into World War II in 1941, W2XBS was officially licensed as WNBT (channel 1).
-NBC also launched W2XWG, an experimental Apex station, on April 1939; after planned FM station W51NY failed due to World War II shortages preventing the station's 10000 watt transmitter from being built, NBC converted W2XWG to commercial operation in 1944 as WEAF-FM.
+NBC also launched W2XWG, an experimental Apex station, in April 1939; after planned FM station W51NY failed due to World War II shortages preventing the station's 10000 watt transmitter from being built, NBC converted W2XWG to commercial operation in 1944 as WEAF-FM.
 In order to further align the network's radio flagship with the network, on November 1, 1946, WEAF and WEAF-FM changed call signs to WNBC and WNBC-FM, respectively.
 West Coast flagship KPO followed suit, becoming KNBC on November 23, 1947.

 Following the lead of WNBT, NBC filed applications for multiple FM and television stations as adjuncts to their radio properties as early as 1943, including for TV outlets in Denver and San Francisco.
 The network ultimately built and signed on the following TV stations: WNBW in Washington, D.C.
 (June 27, 1947), WNBK in Cleveland (October 30, 1948), WNBQ in Chicago (January 9, 1949) and KNBH in Los Angeles (January 16, 1949); all five TV stations contained the letter combination "NB" within their call signs.
 FM stations built and signed on by NBC included: KOA-FM, WRC-FM (June 1947), WMAQ-FM (October 13, 1948), WTAM-FM (December 6, 1948) and KNBR-FM (October 12, 1949).
 In hopes of buying a Los Angeles radio outlet to complement KNBH, NBC sold KOA and KOA-FM in 1952 to a group that included Bob Hope.
 While initially only carrying NBC programming, WNBT started adding a slate of local shows and soon featured five hours of local programs during the daytime by May 1950.